crios-ut/computing/jupyter/README.md

 # Jupyter

-## Guide to start using Jupyter Notebooks on Sverdrup
+## Guide to start using Jupyter Notebooks on Sverdrup and TACC Machines

 ### Prerequisites
 1. **Python installation on Sverdrup (using miniconda)**